tomheaton/mcjty-website/www/docs/1.18/ep7.md

 ### Saved Data (ManaManager)

 In this tutorial we want to keep mana in every chunk.
-This mana is generated randomly for every chunk so we need to store it somewhere.
+This mana is generated randomly for every chunk, so we need to store it somewhere.
 You could use capabilities for this but because we will already be using capabilities for attaching mana to the player we're going to use another technique for storing it in the world.
 Minecraft has the SavedData class that you can use for this.
 It's basically a way to attach arbitrary data to a level which is also going to be persisted.
 Here is our ManaManager class ([https://github.com/McJty/TutorialV3/blob/main/src/main/java/com/example/tutorialv3/manasystem/data/ManaManager.java ManaManager.java on GitHub]).
 See the comments in this class for some explanation:

 :::danger Warning
 SavedData is local to each level (dimension).